 - Monthly family goal tracker: When families collaborate and work together towards a common goal, they get stronger.
 Set up a family meeting to brainstorm what your family wants to achieve together.
 Maybe it’s to volunteer once a month.
 Or maybe schedule family meetings to discuss family matters and improve communication.
 Or an effort to prepare and eat healthy meals made at home together?
+Or maybe you want to institute a tech-free family day or weekend but you’ve got to work up to it!
 Whatever your family goals are, the only way you will succeed is if you get buy in and do it together.
 So set your monthly family goals and reach for your new “Family Best!”

 Be Social: Join the #FamilyGoalGetter Facebook group!

 What’s more is that I’ve decided to start a new Let’s Talk Kids Health group just for this program.
 Why?
 Because from my experience leading parent training groups, its always easier to have something new become easier to implement when you’ve got a village of people around you learning and doing the same thing!
 I moderate the group.
 There are group rules so it can be a safe space to share, comment and support others.
 To share not just the highs but the lows too (because, it happens) and to get the encouragement to start or try again.
 Find the group on my blog’s Facebook page, #FamilyGoalGetters, and join today!